Transcontinental research for sustainable food systems in a changing climate

 FOSC is the ERA‐NET Cofund on Food Systems and Climate

-One of the most complex societal challenges is to achieve food and nutrition security and sustainable agriculture under a changing climate.
+One of the most complex global societal challenges is to achieve food and nutrition security and sustainable agriculture under a changing climate.
 In order to support research that will contribute to meeting this challenge, the European Research Area Network Cofund (ERA‐NET Cofund) Food Systems and Climate (FOSC) has been formed.
 FOSC started on 1 October 2019 for a duration of five years.
 The network received an extension of one extra year in 2023 and will run until September 2025.
 The FOSC Consortium consists of 28 international partners from Europe, Africa, and Latin America and has a funding budget of approximately 16 million euros (including European Commission co‐fund contribution).

 FOSC has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 862555.